Typestate via Revocable Capabilities: From Capabilities to Typestate, Step by Step

+In RT \cite{DBLP:journals/pacmpl/WeiBJBR24}, the same guarantee is achieved by explicitly quantifying over both a qualifier~@q@ and the type~@T@, so that the result type~@T$\trackvar{q}$@ can only mention variables visible to the caller, excluding the bound file handle:

-For the purpose of this paper, we represent typing using RT style to align with our formal model \cite{dengKillEffects2025}, while our code remain compatible with the syntax of Scala capture checking.
+For the purpose of this paper, we represent type annotations in the RT style to align with the formal model of destructive effects \cite{DBLP:journals/corr/abs-2510-08939}, while our code remains compatible with the syntax of Scala capture checking.